 Hydropower

-Hydropower capitalises on the kinetic energy of flowing water to generate electricity.
+Hydropower capitalises on the kinetic energy of flowing water to generate energy.

-Hydropower facilities typically involve the construction of dams across rivers to create reservoirs.
+Hydropower facilities typically involve the construction of dams across rivers to create reservoirs as part of renewable energy projects.
 As water is released from the reservoir, it flows through turbines.
-The turbines are turned by the water's force, converting the kinetic energy into mechanical energy.
+The turbines are turned by the water’s force, converting the kinetic energy into mechanical energy.
 This mechanical energy is then transmitted to generators, which produce electricity.
-The water continues downstream after passing through the turbines, maintaining the river's natural flow.
+The water continues downstream after passing through the turbines, maintaining the river’s natural flow.

 It is another great form of clean energy and unlike wind and solar energy, hydropower facilities have the ability to store potential energy in reservoirs which enables quick response to changes in energy requirements.